hectorproko/PERSISTING-DATA-IN-KUBERNETES/Project23_Steps.md

 The *waiting for first consumer to be created before binding* is a configuration setting from the storageClass `VolumeBindingMode`.

-The issue in this case was the unavailability of nodes in the cluster for scheduling Pods.
+The issue in this case was the unavailability of nodes in the cluster for scheduling **Pod**s.

 Troubleshooted this issue following these steps: